heraclixus/Climate_GraphODE/README.md

 ### Step 5: Visualization
 We need to produce some sensible visualizations for the output feature forecast over the surface of earth.
-- [ ] Finish visualization scripts.
+- [x] Finish visualization scripts.

+Also need to add a visualization for the correlation between spectrums (e.g., when does average correlation fall below 0.9) during rollouts